Tizanidine Addiction and Abuse

 Some antidepressant medications

-Always talk with your doctor about all the medications you are taking before you begin taking anything new.
+Always talk to your doctor about all the medications you are taking before you begin taking anything new.
 This includes over-the-counter drugs, vitamins, and herbal supplements.

 How is It Used and Misused?